usnationalarchives/Twitterbot/README.md

 This is a Twitter bot created to experiment with using the [National Archives online catalog's test API](https://uat.research.archives.gov/api/v1/).

-The script tweets out titles and links to NARA photographic item records from the current date in history, selected at random.
+The script tweets out the year, title, image, and link to NARA photographic item records from the current date in history, selected at random.
 It has optional arguments for a keyword and date ranges to restrict the set of results the bot selects from.
 The rate at which the bot tweets is also configurable.
 This is a mechanical version of NARA's [Today's Document](http://todaysdocument.tumblr.com/).

 The bot works by constructing a fielded search query to NARA's online catalog API using the parameters provided, and then extracting the necessary metadata fields to form the tweet.
-Titles are currently truncated if over 60 characters so that tweets are kept at 140 or less.
+It writes the image file locally in order to upload it to Twitter, then deleted it after each tweet.
+Titles are currently truncated if over 45 characters so that tweets are kept at 140 or less.

+The script does not yet have much error handling, and there are many special cases that may kill it.
+You can see the recent testing at [@dailynarabot](https://twitter.com/dailynarabot).

 ## Dependencies